popekim/dev-docs-en/coding-standards/csharp.md

 49. Declare the variable for an `out` parameter on a seprate line.
 Do NOT declare it int the argument list.

+50. Do not use the null coalescing operator, introduced in C# 7.0.

-50. Do not use `using` declaration, introduced in C# 8.0.
+51. Do not use `using` declaration, introduced in C# 8.0.
 Use `using` statement instead.

-51. Always specify a data type after `new` keyword unless you are using annoymous type inside a function.
+52. Always specify a data type after `new` keyword unless you are using annoymous type inside a function.

-52. Use private init-only setter(`private init`), introduced in C# 9.0, wherever possible.
+53. Use private init-only setter(`private init`), introduced in C# 9.0, wherever possible.

-53. Use file scoped namespace declarations, introduced in C# 10.0.
+54. Use file scoped namespace declarations, introduced in C# 10.0.

-54. When strong-typing a generic type, use `readonly record struct`, introduced in C# 10.0.
+55. When strong-typing a generic type, use `readonly record struct`, introduced in C# 10.0.

 ## II.
 Code Formatting